LOOKOUT LAKE, MOUNTAIN 6727’ & TWO LOOKOUT TOWERS

 The old lookout has been restored, but survived a fire in 2001.

-The old lookout was a lookout cabin built in 1909, and restoration started in 1983.
-In 1909 the mountain was called Lookout Point.
+The old lookout cabin was built in 1909, and restoration started in 1983.

 The first lookout tower was built in 1929, by the Idaho Dept. of Lands.